-His father was Professor of Artillery at the Arsenal.
-George Thomas had one of those geographically diverse careers still possible before airlines or even steamships.
+His father was a Professor of Artillery at the Arsenal.
+Even before the era of steamships and airlines it was possible to have a geographically diverse career, of George Thomas provides an example.
 His postings included Canada, Portsmouth, U.K., Gibraltar, Cadiz, Portugal, and Ireland.

 He retired as Colonel, Royal Corps of Engineers, and towards the end of his life authored two volumes of Recollections.

 These enjoyed good popularity due to his perceptive observations on military campaigns and famed personalities like Wellington.
 Two modern scholars, Jennine Hurl-Eamon and Lynn MacKay, discuss Landmann in their new book Women, Families and the British Army, 1700–1880 – he is certainly not forgotten.

 I’ll remember him here in a lighter context, nonetheless of interest to beer and travel historians.

 Landmann devoted three pages (pp. 172-175) to an anecdote that reveals not just his strong liking for beer but an impish sense of humour.
 During Army survey work in Gibraltar he might go for long periods without anything to drink, even water.

 This moved him to create “depots” of porter.
 He stashed away on the trails a few bottles in strategic locations, for quick access if he happened near a spot again.
 He chose shielded nooks that were naturally cool, to permit an instant glass of cool, “creaming” porter.